Mrs. Potato Head (song)

 The song charted and peaked at number five on the Billboard Bubbling Under Hot 100 chart.

 Background and composition

 "Mrs. Potato Head" is a dark wave song that is three minutes and thirty-seven seconds.
 Lyrically, "Mrs. Potato Head" has been noted for its lyrics on plastic surgery and its consequences.
-In an interview with Vices Noisey.com, Martinez stated, "I had the idea for "Mrs. Potato Head" for a long time and the whole visual I had in my head was the fact that you can pull toy pieces off the face and that could represent plastic surgery."
+In an interview with Vices Noisey.com, Melanie Martinez stated, "I had the idea for "Mrs. Potato Head" for a long time and the whole visual I had in my head was the fact that you can pull toy pieces off the face and that could represent plastic surgery."
 In an interview with Billboard, Martinez stated that "Mrs. Potato Head" was "the most challenging song to write, but it was worth it."

 Critical reception

 "Mrs. Potato Head" received acclaim from critics.
 In his review of Cry Baby, Allan Raible of ABC News, deemed "Mrs. Potato Head" a highlight of Cry Baby.
 He went on to call "Mrs. Potato Head" a "biting critique" on plastic surgery, and an overall "masterpiece".
 Jason Scott of PopDust, called the track "a revelation on plastic surgery and the need for torturous beauty", and called the track a "must listen".
 Thomas Kraus of Outlet Magazine dubbed "Mrs. Potato Head" his favorite track from Cry Baby, and rated the track 10/10.
 He further praised Martinez's lyricism and vocal delivery, and ultimately called the song "all-around brilliant".